arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 CURRENT PROGRESS (all research activities, including sources, findings, and decisions made throughout the project.)
 __________________________________________________________________________________________________________________________________________________________________________

+### Week of 8/22/24 - 8/29/24
-8/22/24 - Today we began our project and configured the Unity Hub codespace and updated some drivers in the Meta Quest app.
-We will next begin the actual coding of the project through Unity.
+8/22/24: Began project, configured Unity Hub codespace, updated drivers in Meta Quest app.

-8/23/24 - Today we successfully connected the VR headset to Unity, linked hand models to the controllers, and gave the hand models animations.
+8/23/24: Successfully connected the VR headset to Unity, linked hand models to controllers, gave hand models animations.

-8/26/24 - Today we began work on Part 02 and successully rendered a basic environment, and work on part 05 was also started with movement on the left joystick working successfully.
-We still need to work on both but progress is continuing to be made.

-8/27/24 - Today we focused on teleportation and movement work, and got teleportation with ray hands working successfully.
-Not quite done yet, but still making more progress.
+8/26/24: Rendered a basic environment, successfully implemented movement on the left joystick.
+8/27/24: Focused on teleportation and movement, got ray hand teleportation working.

-8/28/24 - Today we worked on grabbing mechanics, and got further in our progress with locomotion via teleportation
+8/28/24: Worked on grabbing mechanics, progressed with locomotion via teleportation.

-8/29/24 - Today we successfully got grab working! the physics of throwing and objects are still in progress.
+8/29/24: Grab functionality successful, still working on throwing physics.
+### Week of 8/30/24 - 9/5/24

-8/30/24 - today we had some troubles getting everthing started so we didn't have as much time to work on things.
-We managed to make a garbage can and trash for the game.
+8/30/24: Troubles with startup, but created a garbage can and trash for the game.

-9/2/2024 - today we finished trash can functionality, now working on making the hand invisible when it grabs an object.
+9/2/24: Finished trash can functionality, worked on making hands invisible when grabbing objects.

-9/3/2024 - today we finished grab functionality by making the hands turn invisible when holding objects for further immersiveness - video 3 complete.
-Began detailing the environment as well.

-9/5/2024 - worked on the environment but had a couple hitches with the texture rendering, environment needs more work.

-9/6/2024 - Completed and got over the environment hitch - looks quite pretty now.
-Will continue work on environment and also move on to interactables within the environment soon.
+9/3/24: Completed grab functionality with hand invisibility, started environment detailing.
+9/5/24: Worked on environment, encountered texture rendering issues.
+### Week of 9/6/24 - 9/12/24
+9/6/24: Resolved environment rendering issues, continued environment improvements.

-9/9/2024 - removed trees from mountains (looks more natural this way) started working on snap grab and use.
+9/9/24: Removed trees from mountains, worked on snap grab and use mechanics.

-9/10/2024 - Finished and polished teleportation and snap grab and use.

-9/11/2024 - Completed some project research through beatsaber.
-Highly intense research was completed.

-9/12/2024 - Worked on improving the environment's terrain to make it more realistic, and removed some of the more mountainous areas.
+9/10/24: Polished teleportation, snap grab, and use mechanics.
+9/11/24: Conducted research through Beatsaber.
+9/12/24: Improved terrain realism, reduced mountainous areas.
+### Week of 9/13/24 - 9/21/24

-9/13/2024 - Worked on road creation in the environment - looking to eventually create a town/city.
+9/13/24: Started road creation, planning to develop a town/city.

-9/16/2024 - Finished creating the roads, now working on bulding placement and making the town look alive.

-9/17/2024 - Continues working on building placement and town design.
+9/16/24: Finished road creation, began working on building placement.

-9/18/2024 - Continues working on building placement and town design.
+9/17/24 - 9/18/24: Continued building placement and town design.

-9/20/2024 - worked on creating a park in the center of the town.
+9/20/24: Began creating a park in the center of town.

-9/21/2024 - continued working on the park, starting working on making a video for our mentour.
-Encountered an issue with game efficency / being laggy. will need to be further worked on.
+9/21/24: Continued working on the park, started a video for the mentor, encountered performance lag.
+### Week of 9/23/24 - 9/30/24

-9/23/2024 - placed trees, flowers, more pathing, and overall continued to work on the park.
+9/23/24: Placed trees, flowers, paths, and continued park work.

-9/25/2024 - working on optimization and environment further, in-game feedback being added.
-Making sure buildings are scaled appropriately and fixing rendering issues.
+9/25/24: Focused on optimization, scaling buildings appropriately, and fixing rendering issues.

-9/26/2024 - worked on creating a recording of our environment to showcase our progress so far.
+9/26/24: Created a recording to showcase the environment progress.

-9/27/2024 - added more buildings and worked on the environment.
-Mentor has been emailed, and we are awaiting a response.
+9/27/24: Added more buildings and worked on environment detailing, mentor was emailed.

-9/30/24 - Worked on completing the building rendering throughout the environment, and tweaked some performance settings.
+9/30/24: Worked on building rendering and performance tweaking throughout the environment.

 ![0](https://github.com/user-attachments/assets/a3c93353-1635-41a3-880b-30c8006a7c54)